aduffy70/LabNotes/_posts/2017/2017-02-10-Upgrade-cordate-to-Ubuntu-1604.md

     * Created a cyberwp user and granted permissions on the cyberwp database
     * tested that the site works
   * Get jekyll working:
     * Followed my jekyll installation instructions to install the correct version of ruby and jekyll.
 Jekyll failed to build with an error about ffi.h which I solved by installing build-essential and gcc with apt-get.
-Then nokogiri failed with an error about zlib which I solved by apt-getting zlin1g-dev
+Then nokogiri failed with an error about zlib which I solved by apt-getting zlin1g-dev.
+Then I got errors because the gem versions on this machine are slightly different from the ones in the lock file.
+I solved that by removing the lock file from the repo so each machine that tries to build the site can generate on based on the gem versions that it has.